A unified diagrammatic approach to topological fixed point models: Toy examples for liquids

-There is one $3$-index tensor (or, combinatorially, a $3$-index atom) associated to every triangle and another $3$-index tensor to every $3$-valent edge.
-At every pair of adjacent triangle and $3$-valent edge, the corresponding tensors share a contracted index pair, i.e., the corresponding atoms are connected by a bond.
-The edge tensors are different from the face tensors, thus we use two different shapes to represent them
+There is one $3$-index tensor variable associated to every triangle and different $3$-index tensor variable to every $3$-valent edge.
+This means that a model of this liquid is given by \emph{two} potentially different $3$-index tensors.
+At every pair of adjacent triangle and $3$-valent edge, there is a bond between the two corresponding tensor indices.
+Since the face and edge tensors are different, we use two different shapes to represent them,

-The combinatorial data of such tensor networks are networks with two kinds of atoms.
-Different kinds of atoms will be referred to as \emph{elements} of the corresponding substrate.
-Thus, this substrate has two $3$-index elements, whereas the topological substrate from the section above had only one $3$-index element.
-Accordingly, a model of the face-edge substrate consists of two $3$-index tensors.

-The $2$-gons and $2$-valent edges are not explicitly represented by atoms.
+The $2$-gons and $2$-valent edges are not explicitly represented by tensors.
 Instead, the two edges adjacent to a $2$-gon, and likewise the two faces adjacent to a 2-valent edge are directly connected by a bond.
 E.g., two $3$-valent edges separated by a $2$-gon are represented as

 As in $1+1$ dimensions, two combinatorial triangulations correspond to the same manifold exactly if they are related by $3$-dimensional Pachner moves.
-For the particular combinatorial network structure chosen here there is an equivalent set of moves, which can be divided into $3$ groups. \begin{itemize} \item Moves involving only triangles separated by $2$-valent edges, which equal the 2-dimensional Pachner moves for the face atoms only, namely
+For the particular combinatorial network structure chosen here there is an equivalent set of moves, which can be divided into $3$ groups.
+First, there are moves involving only triangles separated by $2$-valent edges, which equal the 2-dimensional Pachner moves for the face tensors only, namely

-and the same for the 1-3 Pachner move. \item Moves involving only $3$-valent edges separated by $2$-gon faces.
+and the same for the 1-3 Pachner move.
+Then, moves involving only $3$-valent edges separated by $2$-gon faces.
 In terms of cell complexes, those moves are Poincar\'e dual to the moves above.
-In network notation they look the same apart from that we have to use filled circles instead of empty circles. \item The most powerful move is the following move relating face and edge elements.
+In network notation they look the same apart from that we have to use filled circles instead of empty circles.
+Finally, the most important move involves both face and edge tensors.
 It merges two triangles with two shared $3$-valent edges into a single triangle with one adjacent $3$-valent edge, i.e.,